 - Remind Me Later closes this dialog.
 Updates are checked daily so it will notify you again in 24 hours or so.

 - Ignore This Update puts the specific build number on a list to be skipped.
 There is no undo mechanism for that nor any UI to edit the exception list (but there are workarounds.)
 The update mechanism will ask again for the next update though.

 SDK Manager: Tools Previews

-From time to time the Android SDK team will release "previews" -- these let developers get an idea of the future changes to the tools and provide us with early feedback.
+From time to time the Android SDK team will release previews for the Android SDK tools -- these let developers get an idea of the future changes to the tools and provide us with early feedback.
 We try to make sure they are reasonably stable releases.

 There are two kind of previews that we can release: